Background pattern

 Additional side effects in children and adolescents

-In children treated for high blood pressure, side effects appear to be similar to those observed in adults, but occur more frequently.
-Sore throat is a very frequent side effect in children but has not been reported in adults, and runny nose, fever, and increased heart rate are frequent in children but have not been reported in adults.
+In children treated for high blood pressure, the side effects seem to be similar to those observed in adults, but they occur more frequently.
+Sore throat is a very common side effect in children but has not been reported in adults, and runny nose, fever, and increased heart rate are common in children but have not been reported in adults.

 Reporting of side effects

-Do not use this medication after the expiration date that appears on the packaging and blister/bottle after “CAD”.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and blister/ bottle after “EXP”.
+The expiry date is the last day of the month stated.

-Duration after the first opening of the bottle:
+Shelf life after first opening of the bottle:

 3 months

-Each tablet contains 16 mg of candesartán cilexetilo.
+Each tablet contains 16 mg of candesartan cilexetil.

 Lactose monohydrate (lactose)